Call for volunteers!! Application Overview

 – Management support of Iwaki Disaster Volunteer Center

-– Cleaning affected households
+– Cleaning of affected houses

 – Please complete the registration at latest 2 days before your arrival date.